maurandco/contract/maurer-labs-consulting-contract.md

 You will own the website we design for you plus the visual elements that we create for it.
 We will give you source files and finished files, and you should keep them somewhere safe as we are not required to keep a copy.
 You own all intellectual property rights of text, images, site specification and data you provided, unless someone else owns them.

 We will own any intellectual property rights we have developed prior to, or developed separately from, this project and not paid for by you.
-We will own the unique combination of these elements that constitutes a complete design and we will license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 ### Payment schedule

 We're sure you understand how important it is for us, as a small business, that you pay our invoices promptly.
 As we are also sure you will want to stay friends, you agree to stick tight to the following payment schedule.

 We will issue itemized invoices electronically at the end of every week.
-Our payment terms are two weeks from the send date via electronic check, mailed check to the address on the invoice, or payment method agreed upon separately.
+Our payment terms are 15 days from the send date via electronic check (ACH), mailed check to the address on the invoice, or a payment method agreed upon separately.
+Written approval by us is sufficient for any changes to the payment schedule.

 You agree to pay all charges associated with international transfers of funds.
 All proposals are quoted in USD and payments will be made at the equivalent conversion rate at the date the transfer is made if in a currency other than the aforementioned.
 We reserve the right to charge interest on all overdue debts at the rate of 5% per month or part of a month.

+### Time tracking

+We will use third-party time tracking software to log time spent on each activity.
+Time entries are rounded up to the nearest minute, and detailed time reports will be included with each invoice.
+We will not submit time tracking details to any other system unless agreed upon separately.
+Written approval by us is sufficient for any revisions or additions to the scope of this project related to time tracking.

 ### But where's all the horrible small print?